 Typically, this happens because the GitHub User you used to create a GitHub connector in Unito does not actually have access to the repository.

-To have access to your repository you have to either:
+To have access to your repository you have to both:

 - Be a collaborator (different from contributor) of the repository you want to sync.

 Otherwise, it is likely because the repository is part of an organization and either:

 - You gained access to that organization after granting access to Unito or,